States confront practical dilemmas on reopening economies

 "The house is still on fire," New Jersey Gov. Phil Murphy said.
 "We still have to put the fire out" but also "make sure this doesn't reignite."

-Politicians and public health authorities alike warned that an easing of the restrictions in the U.S. and Europe will have to be accompanied by widespread antibody testing to see who might be immune and ramped-up tracing of infected people's contacts with others.
+Politicians and public health authorities alike warned that easing restrictions in the U.S. and Europe will have to be accompanied by widespread antibody testing to see who might be immune and ramped-up tracing of infected people's contacts with others.
+That could well entail the use of smartphone technology.

-Trump, who has repeatedly expressed his desire to see the U.S. reopened for business quickly, and at one point said he would like to see churches packed on Easter, insisted Monday that he has "total" authority to decide how and when to loosen restrictions in the country — a notion at odds with the Constitution, which largely delegates such matters to the states.
+Trump has repeatedly expressed his desire to see the U.S. reopened for business quickly, and at one point wanted to see churches packed on Easter.
+On Tuesday he said he would soon speak with all 50 governors and provide guidance on how and when to reopen.
+The previous day he insisted he has "total" authority over the loosening of restrictions, even though the Constitution largely delegates such powers to the states.

-New York Gov. Andrew Cuomo, whose state has by far been America's hardest hit, ridiculed Trump's assertion Tuesday, saying: "We don't have a king in this country."
+Gov. Andrew Cuomo of New York, by far America's hardest-hit state, ridiculed that assertion, saying: "We don't have a king in this country."

-The effects of such measures around the globe were made plain by the International Monetary Fund, which projected that the world economy will suffer its worst year since the Great Depression in the 1930s, shrinking by an estimated 3% this year.
+The effects of such measures around the globe were made plain by the International Monetary Fund, which projected that the world economy will suffer its worst year since the Great Depression in the 1930s, shrinking by an estimated 3%.

-New infections appear to have leveled off in much of Asia and Europe, including Italy, France, Spain and Germany.
-Even in New York — where reported coronavirus deaths topped 10,800 — there were glimmers of hope.

-On Tuesday, Cuomo reported 778 deaths over the previous 24 hours but said fatalities are leveling off, and hospitalizations and the number of new patients put on ventilators are continuing to drop, showing that social distancing is working.
+Still, there were glimmers of hope, even in New York, where the death toll topped 10,800.
+Cuomo reported 778 deaths over the previous 24 hours but said fatalities were leveling off, and hospitalizations and the number of new patients put on ventilators were continuing to drop, showing that social distancing is working.

-Governors across the country echoed that sentiment, including in Michigan, where Democrat Gretchen Whitmer said, "We've got to make sure that we avoid a second wave at all costs."
+Governors across the country echoed that sentiment.
+Michigan's Gretchen Whitmer said, "We've got to make sure that we avoid a second wave at all costs."

-"That would be devastating for our economy.
-So we're going to make decisions based on science and having a real strategic phase-in of our economy when it's appropriate and safe to do so," she said.
+"We're going to make decisions based on science and having a real strategic phase-in of our economy when it's appropriate and safe to do so," the Democrat said.

 Adding a dose of caution from the White House, Dr. Anthony Fauci, the government's top infectious-disease expert, said in an interview with The Associated Press that the U.S. does not yet have the testing and tracing procedures needed to begin reopening the economy.